todo-it/philadelphia/README.md

 ## Live demo
 See [Philadelphia.Demo project](http://philadelphia.westeurope.cloudapp.azure.com/) hosted live on Linux within Docker.
 Please note that this is cheapest Linux machine available so it is likely that significant demand may cause it to be unavailable due to *hug of death*.

+If you open it with browser it assumes desktop mode.
+If you open it with [Industrial Android WebApp Host](https://github.com/d-p-y/industrial-android-webapp-host) it assumes mobile browser.

 ## Installation

 Technically speaking you only need [dotnet core SDK](https://dotnet.github.io/) v2.1 or later installed and dotnet framework 4.5.1 (under Linux you need [recent Mono](https://www.mono-project.com/download/stable/)).
 Why both?
-Because as of now for compilation of ([Bridge v17.4.0](https://github.com/bridgedotnet/Bridge/issues/3184)) you need 'full dotnet framework'.
+Because as of now for compilation of ([Bridge v17.10.1](https://github.com/bridgedotnet/Bridge/issues/3184)) you need 'full dotnet framework'.
 For runtime it only needs dotnet core.

 Install nuget template package:
 ```dotnet new -i Philadelphia.Template```